Integration instructions

 import {SsoButton} from '@nufi/sso-button-react'

-import '@nufi/sso-button-react/dist/style.css'
+import '@nufi/sso-button-react/style.css'

 // Logged out example